eth-protocol-fellows/cohort-one/notes/cesarbrazon.md

 A: It's a way to add upgrades to the EVM with backwards compatibility

 Q: How can we interact with WASM through roll ups?

+A:

+Q: How does `JUMPDEST` opcode exactly works?
+Why is it needed?

+A:

+Q: How does the verification process would be created?
+At node level or smart contract level

+A:

+Q: How does the verification process really works?
+I would need to use ECDSA until any other signature algorithm is implemented?

+A:

 ### Resources